 - Eat healthy.
 Eating a balanced diet, rich in vitamins and minerals will help the hormones work at optimum levels.
 Food and drinks containing excess sugar and caffeine can disrupt the hormonal balance.
 Choose whole grains, lean meats, vegetables and low-fat dairy.
 Avoid skipping meals and carry healthy snacks.

 - Add strategic foods.
-Some foods like pineapple and papaya support the health of the uterine lining, which can ease your normal period flow.
-Cinnamon may regulate insulin, which can keep ovulation regular (x).
+Some foods like pineapple and papaya fruit extract support the health of the uterine lining, which can ease your normal period flow.
+Cinnamon bark extract may regulate insulin, which can keep ovulation regular (x).

 - Relax and take care of yourself.
 Stress is a common cause of irregular periods.
 Try a new, relaxing activity that you enjoy.
 Do it regularly.
-Supplements for calm include chamomile, lavender, valerian root and ashwagandha.
+Supplements for calm include chamomile extract, lavender, valerian root and ashwagandha.